 Note: The federal tax system is a pay-as-you-go plan.
 Employers generally withhold taxes from employees' wages or salary before they pay them.
 However, payers generally don't withhold tax from payments they make to self-employed individuals.
 Therefore, you may need to make estimated tax payments.
 See Publication 505, Tax Withholding and Estimated Tax.

-If your sole proprietorship business has no profit or loss during the full year, it's not necessary to file a Schedule C (Form 1040), Profit or Loss from Business (Sole Proprietorship) for that year.
+If your sole proprietorship business has no profit or loss during the full year, it's not necessary to file a Schedule C (Form 1040 or 1040-SR), Profit or Loss from Business (Sole Proprietorship) for that year.

-If your business is inactive, but you receive payments such as insurance that relate to the business, you must report those payments on a Schedule C or Schedule C-EZ (Form 1040), Net Profit From Business (Sole Proprietorship).
+If your business is inactive, but you receive payments such as insurance that relate to the business, you must report those payments on a Schedule C.